EliBurns/aligned_circular_buffer/README.md

 };
 ```

-The above message, used with aligned circular buffer, can reduce cache
+The above message, used with an aligned circular buffer, can reduce cache
 eviction by accounting for the alignment of the size of a cache's blocks.
 (64 Bytes is quite common--you can be sure it will always be a power of two).